news_banner

 Plasticiser Market Changes Influence Vinyl Glove Production

 Vinyl gloves represent another widely used category of disposable protective equipment across healthcare, laboratory, and food handling environments.
+As one of the top vinyl gloves manufacturers in the world, INTCO Medical continues to optimize material sourcing strategies and production efficiency to maintain competitiveness amid shifting plasticiser and PVC cost dynamics.

 The primary base material for vinyl gloves is PVC paste resin, but plasticisers such as DOTP are also essential to provide the flexibility and comfort required during glove forming.